fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 **`Remarks`**

-Available in Chrome, Edge, Firefox, Internet Explorer 10+, Safari, Opera, Android Browser, and Node.js 16.0+.
+Available in Chrome, Edge, Firefox, Internet Explorer 10+, Safari, Opera, Android Browser, Node.js 16.0+, and Deno.
 This feature is not available inside web workers in Safari before 10.

 ___